balthorium/kms-id/draft-abiggs-saag-key-management-service.md

     }
   }
   "method": "create",
-  "uri": "/keys",
+  "uri": "/gk",
-  "requestId": "10992782-e096-4fd3-9458-24dca7a92fa5",
+  "requestId": "8c198748-36fb-4318-89c9-bfc8bb0a967c",
-  "count": 2
 })
 ~~~

-The response message conforms to the basic response message structure with the addition of an array of key object representations, one for each unbound key created.
+The response message conforms to the basic response message structure, and includes a representation of the created GK.

 Response payload definition:

 ~~~
 root {
   response,
-  keys / keyUris
+  resource-uris
 }
 ~~~